 Update Your Clinical Evaluation Report

-Clinical evaluation is essential because it assures that, during the entire time a medical device is on the market, assessments of its performance and safety are supported by enough clinical data.
-For first-time CE-marking, a clinical evaluation is required, and it needs to be actively updated.
+Clinical evaluation report is essential because it assures that, during the entire time a medical device is on the market, assessments of its performance and safety are supported by enough clinical data.
+For first-time CE-marking, a clinical evaluation report is required, and it needs to be actively updated.

 For the duration of the device’s life cycle, the clinical evaluation and its documentation should be updated with clinical data from the post-market surveillance system (PMS) and post-market clinical follow-up (PMCF).
 The frequency of updates is determined by your device’s risk categorization and the PMS’s output.

-Why Frequency of Updates in Clinical Evaluation
+Why Frequency of Updates in Clinical Evaluation Report

 The manufacturer must specify and justify how frequently a clinical evaluation is required.
 The following are typical factors that the manufacturer should consider when doing this: